-Los Angeles Valley College was established in June 1949.
-It is one of the nine public colleges of the Los Angeles Community College District.

-In September 1949, the college opened with a student body of 439 and a faculty of 23 on the Van Nuys High School campus.
+Los Angeles Valley College was created in June 1949 to meet the tremendous growth of the San Fernando Valley during the 1940's and early 1950's.
+In September 1949, the college opened with a student body of 439 and a faculty of 23 on the Van Nuys High School Campus.

-The college moved to its present site, now 105 acres, during the summer of 1951.
-The enrollment at the opening semester on the new campus was 1003, with a faculty of 55.
+The college moved to its present site during the summer of 1951.
+The enrollment at the opening semester on the new campus was 1003, with 55 faculty.
+The student body was taught in 33 temporary bungalow structures, which increased to 45 bungalows between 1951 and 1956 to meet the growing enrollment.
+By 1952, the fall enrollment exceeded 2,300 students.